VSD10/PROBLEMSOLVING/README.md

    - Uses binary search to efficiently search for a target value in a sorted 2D matrix
    - Time Complexity: O(log(m*n))

+## Two Pointer Problems
+1. **Happy Number** (`happynumber.java`)
+   - Determines if a number is "happy" using Floyd's Cycle-Finding Algorithm
+   - Uses fast and slow pointers to detect cycles in the sequence
+   - Time Complexity: O(log n)

 ## Linked List Problems
 1. **Delete Duplicates** (`deleteDuplicates.java`)
    - Removes duplicates from a sorted linked list